SandunBuddhika/AdsSystem/README.md

 //      this method for manually handle ad view if needed
     }
 },
-// need parse a Empty Layout container to add the native or banner ad findViewById(R.id.banner_ad_container));
+// need to parse a empty layout container to place the native and banner ad findViewById(R.id.banner_ad_container));
 ```